 Cityzenith was referenced by an independent global research group report from ABI research on the 28th of October, naming the company one of three, including The Ellen MacArthur Foundation and Vodafone, that can deliver the infrastructure required for a functional circular economy.

 Currently, cities generate 70% of world emissions.
 Cityzenith’s international Clean Cities – Clean Future initiative has major world cities joining the program, using its Digital Twin platform SmartWorldOS to reduce carbon emissions in buildings by 50-100%, operating costs by 35% and increase productivity by 20%, another independent report by Ernst and Young report on Digital Twins aligns with this.

-Las Vegas and New York were the first two cities to sign up, with projects in Phoenix and others expected to follow over the next few months.
+Las Vegas was the first city to sign up, with projects in Phoenix and others expected to follow over the next few months.